Li Cai-xuan

-Li Cai-xuan (born 6 June 2004) is a Taiwanese archer who competes in recurve events.
+Li Cai-xuan (李采璇; born 6 June 2004) is a Taiwanese archer who competes in recurve events.
 She won the gold medal in the women's team recurve event at the 2025 World Archery Championships.

 Career

 In July 2025, Li competed at the 2025 Summer World University Games and won a silver medal in the women's team event.
 In September 2025, she competed at the 2025 World Archery Championships and won a gold medal in the women's team event.